RevenueCat/revenuecat-docs/docs_source/Getting Started/displaying-products.md

 ## Custom Offering identifiers

-It's also possible to access other Offerings besides the default Offering directly by its identifier.
+It's also possible to access other Offerings besides the Default Offering directly by its identifier.

 [block:file]
 [